Akshayv2137/Learn-GitHub/Updated Learn GitHub and Git Commands.md

 ---

-## ✅ Checking What You're Committing
+## ✅ Checking What Youre Committing

 **❓ Question:** How can I check for changes made before committing?